MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 gRPC and HTTP requests at the same time.

 And that's exactly what we've gonna learn today with gRPC gateway.
-I already told you about ot in lecture 39:
+I already told you about it in lecture 39:
 Introduction to gRPC.
 But here's a recap for those who haven't watched it yet.

+## gRPC gateway

 gRPC gateway is a plugin for Protocol Buffer that generates HTTP proxy codes from `protobuf` definition.
-From the same proto file, `protoc` will generate both the gRPC and the HTTP gateway codes.
+From the same `proto` file, `protoc` will generate both the gRPC and the HTTP gateway codes.
 A gRPC client will connect directly to the gRPC server to send gRPC requests and receives binary responses.
 While an HTTP client will connect to the HTTP gateway server to send HTTP JSON requests.
 This request will be translated into gRPC format before forwarded to the gRPC service handler to be processed.
-Its response will also be translted back into JSON format before returning to the client.
+Its response will also be translated back into JSON format before returning to the client.

 ![](../images/part43/1.png)